jakelarue/beautiful-jekyll/workwithme.md

 - **Not** willing to put in the work, even after we're done with a project - I'm not your guy.
 - Thinking I just write words and *vioala* sales - I'm not your guy.

-And if you don't *really* know your numbers (aov, ltv, etc.) **or** feel uncomfortable sharing that information - I get it and yup you guessed it - I'm not your guy.
+And if you don't *really* know your numbers (AOV, cLTV, CR etc.) **or** feel uncomfortable sharing that information - I get it and yup, you guessed it - I'm not your guy.

 I like digging into businesses, getting behind-the-scenes and learning the ins-and-outs to find out how we can take your marketing to the next level.
+That means everything is an open book when we work together.

 After a while, I got a feel for which type of clients would benefit the most from my work.
 I had to become **VERY PICKY** about who I could help, so I came up with a strict (but reasonable) set of criteria that needs to be met in order for us to move forward.